sscheele/morphology_embeddings/.roo/rules/prd.md

 The environment is a prefixed conda environment located at {project_root}/robot_env.

 # Style
-Log liberally using the `logging` library.
+Log important milestones relevant to a user using the `logging` library.
 Import the `logger` variable from the `setup_logger.py` file and use that as your logger.

 We will make liberal use of the `lightning` library to make sure runs and data are reproducible.